perkinssibyl076/notes/README.md

 # 2023-12-16
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
 Always strive to write clean, readable code that is easy to maintain and update.
 Learn from the mistakes and successes of others, but don't be afraid to try new things and experiment.
 Remember that coding is a continuous learning process, so always be open to new ideas and techniques.
 Finally, take care of yourself and your mental health by taking breaks, exercising, eating well, getting enough sleep, or talking to someone when you're feeling stressed or overwhelmed.

+# 2023-12-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time for each step.
+Having a clear plan will make it easier to stay on track and avoid getting lost in the code.
+ -- 250 words